systematic-magic/puma/puma.rst

 		   :alt: PuMa Interface

 PuMa does not check:
-	It does not make any of the Figues checks except for matching callouts with Figure IDs.
+	It does not make any of the PubMed "Figures" checks except for matching callouts with Figure IDs.

 11. Tables
 ===========
 Since "tables" code of article page is not standardised and greatly varies from vendor to vendor, "tables check" is presented as interface, which speeds up and simplifies manual checking.

-Note: table header in the test should be above the table itself.
-However, due to the page code issues, you will find table header below the table in the tables check.
+Note: table header in the text should be above the table itself.
+However, due to the page code issues, you will find table header below the table on the "Tables" check tab.
 This is by design behaviour.

 TO RUN TABLES CHECK, CLICK ON TABLES TAB.